Armagh end Tyrone's All-Ireland defence

-All-Ireland qualifiers: Armagh defeat Tyrone in pulsating derby
+All-Ireland qualifiers: Armagh end Tyrone's reign with pulsating derby win

 Last updated on .From the section Gaelic Games